Throughout the years, many people have suggested new treatments or cures for hair loss.

-When discussing how he created his hair growth formula, the 80-year-old noted that he had been “experimenting for many years” and would “try something for three months and if it doesn’t work I try something else“.
+When discussing how he created his hair growth formula, the 80-year-old noted that he had been "experimenting for many years" and would "try something for three months and if it doesn't work I try something else".
 However, it is important to remember that hair loss treatments require time and consistency in order to be as effective as possible.
-We sometimes find that clients presenting with results that are less than they had hoped for, admit to not using their treatment regularly.
-When they do start to be more consistent, however, they often see the benefit of doing so when comparing photo-scans at their next check-up.

 One crucial point to note here is that Mr. Smith - as with the majority of men his age - has extremely advanced male pattern baldness, with his thinning on top looking tricky in terms of treatment options.
 Once a man's hair has fallen out and the skin takes on a smooth, shiny appearance, this is a sign that he is truly bald and the follicles are no longer capable of producing hair.
 In these instances treatment is not productive as the follicles cannot be stimulated back into production.

 It is hard to tell for sure from his pictures in the Epsom newspaper article, but it does seem highly unlikely that any product would be able to restore his hair at this stage, not least because there are upper age limits for hair loss treatments which Anthony is sadly over.